 My other suggestion for exploration in Stillwater would be to rent paddle boards from 45 Degrees and head to Square Lake Park where there is a boat launch, a fishing pier and a sandy bottom swimming beach.
 This lake is considered the clearest and cleanest lake in the seven county metro.
 If you are visiting in the Winter, 45 Degrees also provides trail maps and rents both XC skis and snowshoes.

 Another option is kayaking or paddle boarding with Diro Outdoors, where they can also hook you up with camping and bike rental.
-The completion of the new St. Croix Crossing Bridge in August of 2017 has left the city with less traffic and more opportunities for city and mountain biking, and we are excited for the historic Liftbridge to reopen as a bike and pedestrian passageway in 2019.
+The completion of the new St. Croix Crossing Bridge in 2017 left the city with less traffic and more opportunities for city and mountain biking, and we are excited for the historic Liftbridge to reopen as a bike and pedestrian passageway this Fall

 Pinch and Rub / website

 The best shopping can be found within a couple blocks of Chestnut and Main downtown.
 One highlight being the spice and tea vendor Pinch and Rub, where you can taste and smell everything before making a purchase.
 I recommend the bacon sea salt and the bloody mary seasoning.

 Mara Mi is a great spot to sip on a late afternoon chai latte while browsing the affordable infinity scarves and gorgeous stationary.